Class 3 2023 - 2024

 Welcome to Class 3

 In Class 3, we support and encourage the children to be hard working, enthusiastic, positive, determined and most of all happy.
-We aim to build on their year 2 and 3 work by developing their independence, encouraging the children to be critical thinkers and problem solvers.
+We aim to build on their Key Stage One experiences by developing more independence, encouraging the children to be critical thinkers and problem solvers.
 We like to create a learning environment that is fun and interactive, which engages and motivates the children helping them to make good progress.
 We provide plenty of opportunities for the children to express themselves, share any worries or concerns and build resilience all within a safe, secure, and caring environment.

-Please ensure your child's uniform, including the sweatshirts or hoodies they wear on PE days, are labelled to ensure everything goes home in the evening with the correct person.
 Our P.E. days this year are a Tuesday and Wednesday.
 P.E will mainly take place outside, so please make sure children have appropriate clothing and shoes.
-Please be mindful that sessions can take place on the field so clothing can get muddy.
-Long hair must be tied up and no jewellery is to be worn.
+Please be mindful that sessions can take place on the field, so clothing can get wet/muddy.
+Long hair must be tied up and no jewellery is to be worn during the session.

 The weekly homework can consist of the following: